nova-model/nova-tutorial/episodes/01-Introduction.md

 ## What is NOVA?

-NOVA is a platform that aims to simplify the development of applications that interact with NDIP.
+NOVA is a framework that aims to simplify the development of applications that interact with NDIP.
 It consists of three core libraries:

 *   **`nova-galaxy`**: This library simplifies interaction with the NDIP platform's APIs.
 It allows developers to easily connect to NDIP, **submit jobs, handle parameters, and monitor job progress.**